Law 14 (Bill 96)

 Several aspects of the law impact English CEGEPs and come into effect at different periods outlined below.
 They relate to:

-• A requirement for all students to take three program courses in French OR three French as a second language courses.
+- A requirement for all students to take three additional courses in French.

 What is the impact on exit exams?